influxdata/helm-charts/charts/influxdb3-enterprise/UPGRADING-3.10-TO-3.11.md

 If your values set `image.tag`, remove the override or change it to `3.11.2-enterprise`; otherwise Helm continues deploying the overridden image.

+If `http.maxRequestSize` is set, keep it as a bare byte count, for example `10485760`, until every pod runs InfluxDB 3.11.2.
+InfluxDB 3.10.5 rejects unit-suffixed values such as `10mb`.

 Save the current release values:

 ```bash